-The contents of this directory include a copy of this handout (aabInformation.pdf), the course outline mentioned previously, informal course notes, not necessarily identical to material covered in lectures), the homework assignments and (some) solutions, and various files containing supplementary material.
-All files except a few ordinary text files are available as pdf files.
-These can be opened, downloaded, read or printed with the free Acrobat readers that are currently available or easily downloadable for most PC's (including both Macintosh and Unix based systems - there are also such readers for some smart cell phones and similar pocket-sized devices or pads).
+The contents of this directory include a copy of this handout (aabInformation.pdf), the course outline mentioned previously, a set of definitive (but not perfect!) course notes, not necessarily identical to material covered in lectures), the homework assignments and (some) solutions, and various files containing supplementary material.
+All files except a few ordinary text files are pdf files which can be opened, downloaded, and they can be read or printed with the free Acrobat readers that are available or easily downloadable on most if not all electronic communications devices (desktop or laptop computers, tablets or smartphones).